JensPenny/humble-book-bun/docs/design.md

 1. `bundle`: The bundle table with the generic information of the bundle itself
 2. `book`: A single book in a book bundle
-3. `developer`: Authors/developers of books
+3. (currently unused) `developer`: Authors/developers of books
-4. `book_developer`: Junction table linking books to their authors/developers
+4. (currently unused )`book_developer`: Junction table linking books to their authors/developers

 ### SQL
 For the actual SQL, see [the create statements](../db/create_database.sql).